 What we're planning

-We are proposing to re-level and re-shape the park, ensuring these low spots are removed and that surface water is channelled away and into the drains that border the park.
-These perimeter drains would also be widened and regraded to allow for increased water flows.
+We will re-level and re-shape the park, ensuring the low spots are removed and that water on the park itself is channelled away and into the drains that border the park.
+The perimeter drains will also be widened and regraded to allow for improved water flows.

-The project will take about 24 weeks from start to finish.
+The project is expected to take up to 52 weeks from start to finish but will only occur during the drier summer months.
+We have asked for permission to do the works over a period of 3-5 years as the work is subject to the availability of suitable fill.
 During this time, sections of the park will be closed for safety reasons.
 We will make sure that some of the park stays open throughout the project, but access to parts may be limited.

 What's being improved

 - In general, the whole park will be reshaped and lifted up to a maximum of 1.5–2m above the current profile.

 - A ridge will be created through the park so the ground slopes away towards the drains.

 - New paths will be created to replace the existing paths.